Bradycardia during sleep

 Management

-If patient appears critically unwell, activate local escalation response
+If the child appears critically unwell, activate local escalation response

 • Check other vital signs